junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean's eyes flash toward the tight door, putting down the bread slowly.
 "Yes." *Maybe.* He thinks, but he knows it won't satisfy his father.
 He'd rather not answer more questions.

 "Why haven't you killed him yet?"
-John's eyes are sharp like eagles, hovering around his face like searching for preys.
+John's eyes are sharp like eagles, hovering around his face like searching for prey.

 "I'm still torturing him."
 Dean makes an effort to swallow the food, answering, prepared.
 He forces his eyes to lock with John's, so that his father wouldn't get suspicious.
 "He has to pay.
-It's more punishment than just the death."
+It's more punishment than just death."

 "Are you trying different ways to torture him?
 Learning about those sigils that can cause them pain?"
 John looks at him, expectantly.

 "Yes," Dean answers, reminding himself to blink, to act naturally.
 He thinks he's getting better at lying, and it gives his stomach a slump.
 But it's better than getting good at torturing angels.
 He wonders if that's why lying isn't on the Ten Commandments.

 "Good," John curls his lips slightly, approving.
 "Those are useful skills.
 You are finally becoming one of us.
-You should teach Sam those knowledge, too, and practices on the angel you got, now that we have one for free."
+You should teach Sam those knowledge, too, and practice on the angel you got, now that we have one for free."

 Dean gives his father a faint smile and a small nod, stuffing his mouth with bread again so that he doesn't have to keep talking.